My Top Tips To Block Out Noise In Bed

 It only took us a few minutes of playing around with the volume and different songs to find the exact level where the bass wasn’t reaching their ears in bed.
 And in fact, it wasn’t much lower than I enjoyed listening to anyway, so I was fine with it.

-This is arguably a more drastic course of action, and won’t earn you any friends: if your neighbors are being continually noisy in a disrespectful way, there may be a local government noise pollution department you can call.
+This is a more drastic course of action, and won’t earn you any friends: if your neighbours are being continually noisy in a disrespectful way, there may be a local government noise pollution department you can call.

 This varies from country to country, but might be the only way to deal with building work on a Sunday morning or constant late-night parties.